fsoubelet/xibs/docs/index.rst

    quickstart
    gallery/index
    modules/index
-   faq
+   faq/index
    bibliography

 Acknowledgments
 ===============

+This package is developed and maintained by :user:`Felix Soubelet <fsoubelet>`.
-The following people have contributed to the development of this package by contributing code, documentation, benchmarks, comments and/or ideas:
+The following people have contributed to the development of this package by contributing either code, documentation, benchmarks, comments and/or ideas:

-* :user:`Felix Soubelet <fsoubelet>`
 * :user:`Michalis Zampetakis <MichZampetakis>`
+* :user:`Sofia Kostoglou <skostogl>`
+* :user:`Giovanni Iadarola <giadarol>`
 * :user:`Elias Waagaard <ewaagaard>`